Introduction

 - Portability: Receive your data in a machine-readable format

-- Object: Object to certain processing activities
+- Object: Object to certain processing activities, including processing based on legitimate interests

 - Restrict: Request restricted processing